plughacker/demo-malga-checkout-vue3/README.md

-# Demo Plug Checkout Vue3
+# Demo Malga Checkout Vue3

-This project is a demo of Plug Checkout running on Vue3
+This project is a demo of Malga Checkout running on Vue3

 ## Running App